J-Neto/login_completo/README.md

     - @types/bcryptjs
     - jsonwebtoken
     - @types/jsonwebtoken -D
+    - nodemailer (mails sending)
+    - @types/nodemailer -D

 ## Useful comands
     * To push mongo database, use:
     "prisma generate"
     * In my case im using yarn so ... "yarn prisma generate"

+## Interesting
+    - I'm using mailtrap for emails in dev
+    - To use in deploy, don't use SMTP, I recommend:
+        - sparkpost
+        - mailchimp
+        - sendgrip
+        - mandrill